GSHOT: Few-shot Generative Modeling of Labeled Graphs: Introduction and Related Work

-\item \textbf{Empirical Evaluation:} We perform extensive experiments across multiple real labeled graph datasets spanning a variety of domains such as chemical compounds, proteins, and physical interaction systems.
-We establish that \namemodel is effective in learning graph distributions with high fidelity even on datasets containing as few as $50$ training samples, and significantly improves over baselines that learn from scratch.
+\begin{itemize} \item \textbf{Problem Formulation:} We formulate the problem of \textit{domain-agnostic}, \textit{labeled} graph generative modeling \textit{under data scarcity}.
+To the best of our knowledge, we are the first to investigate this problem. \item \textbf{Algorithm:} We propose \namemodel, that effectively integrates meta-learning with auto-regressive graph generative model to facilitate transfer of knowledge from a set of auxiliary graph datasets to target graph dataset(s).
+Meta-learning on these auxiliary datasets fosters a high quality parameter initialization.
+Subsequently, using a \textit{self-paced} fine-tuning approach, \namemodel adapts to unseen target graph dataset using a small number of training samples. \item \textbf{Empirical Evaluation:} We perform extensive experiments across multiple real labeled graph datasets spanning a variety of domains such as chemical compounds, proteins, and physical interaction systems.
+We establish that \namemodel is effective in learning graph distributions with high fidelity even on datasets containing as few as $50$ training samples, and significantly improves over baselines that learn from scratch. \end{itemize}